 The second function of the thyroid gland is to secrete calcitonin, a hormone that regulates circulating levels of calcium.
 This function of the thyroid gland is discussed in Chapter 21 in the broader context of whole body calcium homeostasis.

 DEVELOPMENT, STRUCTURE, AND CELL TYPES OF THE THYROID GLAND

 The thyroid is a butterfly-shaped gland that straddles the trachea in the front of the neck.
-It develops from an evagination of the floor of the pharynx, and a thyroglossal duct marking the path of the thyroid from the tongue to the neck ...
+It develops from an evagination of the floor of the pharynx, and a thyroglossal duct marking the path of the thyroid from the ...